Eastern Visayas: Hardest hit area during Super Typhoon Haiyan (Yolanda)

 EFFECTS & HAZARDS SUMMARY

 COASTAL STORM SURGE FLOODING - possible >18 ft (>5.5 m) above normal tide levels... accompanied by large and dangerous battering waves can be expected along the coastal, inland lakes and beach front areas of Eastern Visayas this morning.
 Catastrophic damage is likely on this type of storm surge.
 Danger from Rip Currents or Rip Tides can be expected along the rest of the beach-front areas of Eastern Luzon, Eastern and Northern Mindanao and the rest of Visayas incl.
-Palawan (click here to know more about Storm Surge).-->
+Palawan (click here to know more about Storm Surge).-->Important Note: Please keep in mind that the above forecast outlook, effects and hazards summary changes every 6 to 12 hrs!

 Time/Date: 11:00 PM PhT Thu Nov 07, 2013